 Start the process of designing and adding an on-line help mechanism to your team project.
 This is typically done using either a pop-up, modal dialog box for each screen or separate help screens, but you can adopt any approach that makes sense for your application.

-There is nothing to turn in for this exercise now, but be sure to include it in your final team deliverable.
+There is nothing to turn in for this exercise.
+Use it to help you build out the contextual help for your final team deliverable (see below).

 Meeting with Your Team